 The Trafalgar Marine Reserve is a small area extending for 6km along the coast and 500m offshore.
 The area incorporates the 190ha Mpenjati Nature Reserve.

+In its prime, the lake is rumoured to be 45m at the deepest point and is the closest freshwater lake to the sea along the KZN coastline.
 The source of the lake starts high up in the Maluti Mountains in Lesotho and runs underground till it reaches the Black Lake where it then filters through the sand dunes into the sea.
-The lake is home to some interesting fishing, where you can catch either Big Mouth Black Bass or Tilapia.